Reasons why wisdom teeth should be removed.

 As you read through this list, take notice of the fact that we have labeled a few of them as being "questionable."
 By this we mean that their validity is not universally accepted by the dental profession as a whole (despite having been used as a justification for decades).

 Opinions can vary.

-Of course, there are always exceptions and differing opinions in regard to any type of medical treatment, and wisdom-tooth removal is no different.
+Of course, there are always exceptions and differing opinions in regard to any type of medical treatment, and this surgery is no different.
 In fact, even some the reasons we've categorized as being "valid" are sometimes debated.

 For more information visit our page: Is it always necessary to remove wisdom teeth?

 Valid reasons to extract.

 - Pericoronitis / Infection.